tikv/rfcs/text/2020-01-30-key-spaces.md

 #### Scope

-This RFC will not propose "sub spaces", which is a key space within a key space.
-This can be proposed independently, although it may be better to discuss after the key spaces RFC is accepted so that it can leverage some of the key spaces implementation.

 This RFC will not discuss authentication.
 Authentication is necessary to provide any meaningful security for key spaces.

 This RFC will not discuss resource isolation.
 Key spaces will be an important tool for resource isolation to leverage.

+This RFC will not propose "sub spaces", which is a key space within a key space.

 #### Client view

 When a client first connects to the TiKV system, it will register itself to get a key space prefix.
 The client can register for additional key spaces, but normally one application will have one key space.

-All key spaces operations take place in the metadata component (PD) which stores a registry of key spaces.
+All key space operations take place in the metadata component (PD) which stores a registry of key spaces.

 The TiKV component does not know about key spaces.
 All requests to the storage component (TiKV) will include the key space prefix.
 Please see [this separate proposal that helps with sending key prefixes to TiKV](https://github.com/tikv/rfcs/pull/56).